primefaces/primefaces/README.md

 	</repositories>
 	```

-- Snapshot (jakarta; should NOT be used in production environments!)
+- Snapshot (jakarta; JSF 3.0; should NOT be used in production environments!)

   ```xml
   <dependency>